Cloud-Schematics/vpc-network-acl-module/README.md

 # VPC Network ACLs Module

-This module is used to create any number of address prefixes across any number of zones in a VPC
+This module is used to create any number of Network Access Control Lists in a single VPC.

 # Module Variables